Writing your grant application

 Good and trustworthy research is based on proper scientific behaviour.
-Before starting your research please have a thorough look at the issue of good management and scientific integrity.
+Before starting your research, pay attention to the issue of good management and scientific integrity.

-Ethics committees and advisors at the University facilitate and monitor the ethical conduct of all research involving human subjects and/or personal data.
+Ethics committees and advisors at the University facilitate and monitor the ethical issues of all research involving human subjects and/or personal data.
 The procedure depends on the type of research.

 Relevant UT policies